 Defining an allocation

 This procedure describes the process for defining allocations in the Project Accounting application.
 You can select fixed percentages, factors, or a combination of both as the drivers for the allocation.
-The type of driver you select determines how pool amounts or units will be allocated.
+The type of driver you select determines how pool amounts or units are allocated.
 Use this procedure to define fixed percentage allocations, fixed factor allocations, dynamic factor allocations, or mixed allocations.

 You must define an allocation pool and an allocation header before defining an allocation.
-See Allocations overview and setup.

 Procedure flow: Defining an allocation